riotkit-org/docker-taiga/README.md

 # tadam...
 ```

+##### First log-in to the application, default username and password

+To log-in first time you should go to the [login page](http://localhost/login?next=%252Fdiscover) and enter "admin" as username, and "123123" as password.
+You can also log-in to the Django administration panel at http://localhost/admin/ (please remember about the slash at the end)

 #### Configuring LDAP

 LDAP support can optionally be enabled by setting the `TAIGA_LDAP` environment variable to `true`.
 See the Dockerfile for a list of the environment variables used for configuring LDAP and their descriptions.